josedolz/HyperDenseNet_pytorch/README.md

 This is a Pytorch implementation of Hyperdensenet.
 For the detailed architecture please refer to https://arxiv.org/abs/1804.02967

-This is not the original implementation of the paper.
-Not to reproduce the resuls
+This is not the original implementation of the paper (Do not use it to reproduce the resuls)

 ### Dependencies